Cosmic-Noir/key-quest/README.md

 - [TypeScript](https://www.typescriptlang.org/): An open-source language that builds on JavaScript by adding static type definitions.
 - [Sass](https://sass-lang.com/): A powerful professional-grade CSS extension language.
 - [tsparticles](https://particles.js.org/): A lightweight JavaScript library for creating particles.
+- [Material-UI](https://mui.com/material-ui/): React UI framework with comprehensive suite of pre-designed components.
+- [ChatGPT](https://chat.openai.com/): Used in many steps of building this app, including _designing_ the steps to do it.
+Used to generate all of the images used in this project as well.
+I really just wanted to test how fast I could build something cute with AI.

 ### Installation